Prabhat1811/Store-Monitoring/README.md

 ## Observations

 1. Time to load >=2 million records from csv to db ≈ 5 minutes
-2. Time to generate csv from the data ≈ 6 minutes
+2. Time to generate csv from the data (Including processing) ≈ 6 minutes
 3. These times are way too much and can be brought down to less than half of what they are

 ## Logic